simondlevy/USFS/README.md

 I<sup>2</sup>C calls.
 </ul>

 The examples directory contains sketches showing how to use these two classes.
+As usual, just clone or fork the repo into your Arduino libraries folder to get started.